 (Cambridge U.P) forthcoming.
 He is Founding Editor of Focaal – Journal of Global and Historical Anthropology.

 teaches Urban Sociology and Compared Welfare Systems at the University of Urbino.
-He is a founding member of the Network for European Social Policy Analysis (ESPAnet) and the president of RC21, of the International Sociological Association.
-His fields of interest are urban poverty and governance, citizenship and urban quality of life, social policies in compared perspective.
+He is a founding member of the Network for European Social Policy Analysis (ESPAnet) and was the president of RC21, of the International Sociological Association (2010-2014).
+His fields of interest are urban poverty and governance, citizenship and urban inequalities, social policies in compared and multilevel perspective.
 On these issues he has been carrying out comparative research and evaluation activities for the European Commission and other international bodies.
 Among his publications in English we have (2005) Cities of Europe.
 Changing contexts, local arrangements and the challenge to social cohesion

-He received his PhD in Sociology from the University of Milan in 1994.
+(with Eduardo Barberis).
+He received his PhD in Sociology from the University of Milan (Italy) in 1994.

 received his PhD in Political Science at the European University Institute Florence and is currently the Research Director at the Belgian National Fund for Scientific Research (FRS-FNRS).
 He teaches Sociology and Politics at the University of Liège and at the College of Europe (Natolin, Poland).
 He is the director of the Center for Ethnic and Migration Studies at the University of Liège and a member of the executive board of the European Research Network IMISCOE.
 He has been President of the Research Committee n°31 Sociology of Migration from 2008 to 2014.
 He is the author, editor or co-editor of numerous articles, book chapters, reports and books on migration, ethnicity, racism, multiculturalism and citizenship in the European Union and in Belgium with a transatlantic comparative perspective.
 His most recent work includes A Transatlantic Perspective